-On May 1, the Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) for remdesivir, an antiviral drug used for the human immunodeficiency virus (HIV) based on the Gilead trial that demonstrated a Image: 12% to 8% that approached statistical significance.
+On May 1, the Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) for remdesivir, an antiviral drug used for the human immunodeficiency virus (HIV) based on the Gilead trial that demonstrated a reduction in hospitalization from 15 to 11 days and a reduction in mortality from 12% to 8% that approached statistical significance.
 While this is not a "magic bullet" any intervention that will reduce duration of hospitalization and reduce mortality should be considered a significant step in the right direction.